voronkovich/fitzgerald/README.md

 * **root** `HTMLElement`

-  Root element that wraps the backdrop and the modal content container.
+  Root element that wraps the backdrop and the modal's content container.

 * **backdrop** `HTMLElement`